mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3814 Psion.md

 Psion Integration Chamber
 A Psion Integration Chamber is the life support system and interface for an integrated psion pilot.
-It can be built directly into a ship’s hull, at a reduced tonnage and cost but removing the integrated psion from it is a surgical procedure requiring specialist surgical knowledge and apparatus (Medic 3 or higher); or it can be modular,
+It can be built directly into a ship's hull, at a reduced tonnage and cost but removing the integrated psion from it is a surgical procedure requiring specialist surgical knowledge and apparatus (Medic 3 or higher); or it can be modular,